TomKealy/TomKealy.github.io/_posts/2021-10-10-gradient-descent.md

 Some notes on the algorithm: it may be mysterious as to why we divide the learning rate y the number of samples $$ m $$.
 But this is a way to average the gradient across all samples.
 This approach has several important implications:

-1. Scaling of the Gradient: When you compute the gradient of the cost function, you're essentially summing up the gradients calculated for each individual sample.
-If you don't average this sum by dividing by m, the magnitude of the gradient could become very large, especially with a large number of samples.
+Scaling of the Gradient: When you compute the gradient of the cost function, you're essentially summing up the gradients calculated for each individual sample.
+If you don't average this sum by dividing by $$m$$, the magnitude of the gradient could become very large, especially with a large number of samples.
 This large gradient could lead to very large steps when updating your parameters, potentially causing overshooting and failure to converge to the minimum of the cost function.

-2. Consistent Learning Rate By dividing by $ m $, you ensure that the learning rate behaves consistently regardless of the number of samples.
+Consistent Learning Rate By dividing by $$ m $$: you ensure that the learning rate behaves consistently regardless of the number of samples.
 This means that the learning rate you choose is less dependent on the size of your dataset.
 Without this scaling, you might need to adjust your learning rate based on the size of your dataset, which is not ideal.

-3. Numerical Stability: Scaling by m also contributes to numerical stability.
+Numerical Stability: Scaling by $$m$$ also contributes to numerical stability.
 It prevents the gradient values from becoming too large, which can cause numerical issues in computation (like overflow or underflow problems).

-4. Interpretability: It makes the learning rate parameter more interpretable and independent of the sample size.
+Interpretability: It makes the learning rate parameter more interpretable and independent of the sample size.
 This is beneficial when you want to use the same learning rate for datasets of different sizes or when comparing the performance of the algorithm on different datasets.

 Now we check graphically if the fitted parameters make sense: